 I am an applied mathematician in the School of Mathematical Sciences at the University of Nottingham.
 I have been here since September 2003, having previously spent eight years at the University of Birmingham and five years working for Schlumberger Cambridge Research studying problems related to the oil industry.

 I have a wide range of research interests and will have a go at modelling anything, as long as it's either interesting or profitable, preferably both!
 I currently jointly supervise three PhD students: Sam Leworthy who is modelling self-healing roads, Zak Crowson who works on models for lubrication of cutting and grinding tools, David Cha, who studies pulsed laser ablation, all in collaboration with colleagues in the School of Engineering, and Jonathan Marsh, who is studying CVD manufacture of industrial diamond.
-I'm feeling a bit stretched with the number of PhD students I currently have, so I'm not really looking to take on any more in 2016, but if you're desperate to work with me (haha!), please get in touch.
+If you're interested in studying for a PhD under my supervision, please get in touch.
 You can also read my CV or list of publications, but if you want to find out more you'll just have to talk to me!
 I am also working with a postdoc, Aitor Bilbao, on the inverse problem in energy beam processing.

 Room B47, Mathematical Sciences Building

 School of Mathematical Sciences,

 Telephone: +44 (0)115 95 13846